namelivia/movie-quote-twitter-bot/README.md

 To execute the script the following environment variables must be set.

+* `TWITTER_ENABLED`: If set to true posting to Twitter will be enabled.
 * `TWITTER_CONSUMER_KEY`: Your Twitter account consumer key.
 * `TWITTER_CONSUMER_SECRET`: Your Twitter account consumer secret.
 * `TWITTER_ACCESS_TOKEN_KEY`: Your Twitter account access token key.
 * `TWITTER_ACCESS_TOKEN_SECRET`: Your Twitter account access token secret.
+* `MASTODON_ENABLED`: If set to true posting to Mastodon will be enabled.
 * `MASTODON_CLIENT_ID`: Client id for your Mastodon instance.
 * `MASTODON_CLIENT_SECRET`: Client secret for your Mastodon instance.
 * `MASTODON_API_BASE_URL`: Base url for your Mastodon instance.